-Why do you make art?
-Maybe you have to, maybe you like to, or perhaps it is your way of expressing yourself.
+Have you ever asked yourself why we make art?
+Maybe it's because we have to, maybe we like to, or perhaps it is a way of expressing ourselves.

 We asked a few Evolve Artist students and instructors why they make art.
 We hope the answers will prompt you to consider your own art journey and to dig deeper into why you feel the urge to create.

 I don’t want to, I need to.
 Years ago I asked an actor, who I’d painted, when he knew that he wanted to be an actor.
 His response made a lot of sense to me and I recognized it as a truth for myself as well.

 He said (and I paraphrase) he was always an actor, from childhood before he even knew what it was.
 Acting was not what he did, it was who he was.

 I feel that way about art.
 It’s not a choice, I am incomplete without it.

 Peggy D., Evolve Student

 Imagine being a little girl sitting in a huge living room with crayons and a coloring book.
 It's quiet with no drama!
 This memory is as close to the wholeness of Spirit that I can remember, and the main reason why I have always associated the 'Visual Arts' to this moment of my youth.
 Art has to be in my life no matter what is going on.
 It keeps me at ease and allows me to continue being creative in all aspects of living, which is very necessary for moving about in the world.
 This is why I draw and manipulate color (via paint, colored pencils, markers, etc.) It is a great stress reliever and also a lot of fun!

 Deborah L., Evolve Student

 When I’m really in it the world disappears and I enter the zone...
 I hit my zen... it’s a sort of meditation.